matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 We propose adding an explicit order number to all events, so that it is clear which events are read.

+This proposal covers receipts, and not fully-read markers.
+Fully-read markers have the same issue in terms of ordering, and should probably be fixed in a similar way, but they are not addressed here.

 ## Motivation

 To decide whether a room is unread, a Matrix client must decide whether it